JesperEnschede/Jesper-Enschede/README.md

 Teufelskreis is a horror game were you are equipped with a DoubleCompass, it was in a school project in collaboration with TETEM.

+I did all of the back-end coding and helped with the concept and design.